 New Hampshire Public Health Association, Advocating for the NH Health System -- $75,000 was awarded to ensure quality advocacy, nonprofit capacity building and knowledge development for the health system in New Hampshire.

-New Hampshire Fiscal Policy Institute, Sustaining NH Public Health Association -- $75,000 was awarded to ensure quality advocacy and knowledge development for the health system in New Hampshire.
+New Hampshire Fiscal Policy Institute -- $75,000 was awarded to ensure quality advocacy and knowledge development for the health system in New Hampshire.

 New Hampshire Legal Assistance -- $25,000 was awarded to ensure quality advocacy and nonprofit capacity building.

 New Hampshire Community Loan Fund, Housing for Families and Borrower Stabilization Fund -- $75,000 was awarded to sustain general operations and ensure nonprofit capacity building focused on improving the health of vulnerable residents by addressing housing needs as a critical determinate of health.
 Other work focused on ensuring small businesses and employees negatively impacted by COVID-19 have the resources to pay mortgages, rent and other immediate costs.

 New Futures, COVID-19: Health Care Provider Stabilization Support Campaign -- $25,000 was awarded to develop a public policy action plan which will provide coordinated communications, needs assessments, and a package of governmental policy actions, to assist in the immediate delivery of services and to help stabilize the financials of an already fragile health care delivery system.

 Local United Ways, Emergency Operating Support for COVID-19 Response -- $210,000 was awarded to various United Way organizations across the state to provide resources to communities impacted by COVID-19.
 Grant awards include Granite United Way, United Way of Greater Seacoast, Monadnock United Way, United Way of Greater Nashua, and United Way of Sullivan County.